Arjdroid/outline-oci-terraform/README.md

 ```

 ## TODO
+- [ ] Update script to new Ubuntu VM version, auto-updater, `mosh`

 - [ ] Add an interactive shell script to configure `terraform.tfvars` more efficiently

 - [ ] Add Pi-Hole DNS Configuration for improved privacy

-- [ ] Add custom Outline or Shadowsocks SDK based modifications for improved privacy

-## Credit
+## Acknowledgements
-Credit to https://github.com/IAmStoxe/oracle-free-tier-wirehole for their main.tf file upon which this project is based
+Credit to Devin Stokes for inspiration, https://github.com/IAmStoxe/oracle-free-tier-wirehole for their main.tf file upon which this project is based